Dentures Granby

 - Dental Implants: Since a titanium post is inserted into the jawbone, patients need to have a solid bone structure to get dental implants.
 This option is more costly than dentures, but it’s permanent.

-What is a Full Denture?
+What Is a Full Denture?

 Are you missing an entire row of teeth?
 Whether you don’t have any remaining teeth in your top or bottom arch, a full denture is likely the best solution for you.
 This denture is custom-made from either ceramic or acrylic restorations which are then placed inside of a gum-colored base.
 This base is designed to match your existing gum tissue as closely as possible.